The Best Free Reverb Plugins

 Valhalla Supermassive

 Supermassive is free and remarkable.
-It ranges from short, usable spaces to enormous, evolving delays and reverbs that are perfect for ambient and cinematic textures.
+It ranges from short, usable spaces to enormous, evolving delays and reverbs that are perfect for ambient and cinematic textures — it is a staple when you make ambient music.
 It is CPU-light, easy to use and good enough that many engineers reach for it on paid projects.
 Start with a preset close to what you want, then dial back the mix knob to taste.

 OrilRiver